 Root canal treatment

-On potential health dangers
+On potential health dangers & link to degenerative diseases

 Root canal treatment, one of the shining glories of modern dentistry's treatment arsenal meant to "save" a tooth otherwise deemed unsaveable from being pulled (and performed every year on many millions of patients) may turn out to be one of the worst offenders when it comes to undermining human health in the short or long term.
 The following pages give a detailed overview of why this is so.